xpack-dev-tools/clang-xpack/README-MAINTAINER.md

 Note: currently the patch is required to fix the CLT library path.

-### Update the version specific code

-- open the `scripts/versioning.sh` file
-- add a new `if` with the new version before the existing code

 ## Build

 The builds currently run on 5 dedicated machines (Intel GNU/Linux,